How it begins…

-I usually offer counselling on Thursdays from hired therapy rooms at the Cambria Centre in Aberystwyth town.
+I usually offer counselling on Wednesdays & Thursdays from a hired therapy room at a private therapy practice in Aberystwyth.
 You are welcome to attend from further afield, but do bear in mind that counselling sessions are a regular (usually weekly) commitment and that the duration of work can range from 6 weeks to many months.
 I am also open to counselling clients from further afield via online video calls via Zoom or Skype (whichever you are more comfortable with).

 My professional credentials

 I am a Registered Member of the British Association for Counselling & Psychotherapy (BACP), one of the main professional bodies for counsellors in the UK.
 What this means is that I have qualified from a BACP approved counselling course, and completed a certain number of hours studying, seeing clients and in personal therapy.

 This also means that I have regular professional supervision from a trained supervisor to make sure that I am treating my clients safely and effectively.
 So when you enter into a counselling relationship with me, you will be supported not just by me, but by my supervisor, and by our professional bodies.